RickGrimesCodes/Module-21-Challenge/README.md

-# Module 19 Supervised Machie Learning Challenge for UNCC Data Analytics Bootcamp
+# Module 21 Deep Learning Challenge for UNCC Data Analytics Bootcamp
 This project was a great introduction to deep learning!
 It was cool to get a hang of what different neural networks can do